jmtodaro/tor-blog-data/markdown/blog/2009-06-10-may-2009-progress-report.md

 <!-- more -->

-**New releases**
- On May 25, we released Tor 0.2.1.15-rc.
- On May 17, we released Tor VM 0.0.2.
- On May 25, we released Vidalia 0.1.13 containing

 -   Remove an old warning on the relay settings page that running a bridge
      relay requires Tor 0.2.0.8-alpha or newer.
 -   Add a workaround for a bug that prevented Vidalia's tray icon from